junxit/us-congress-bills-110/derived/amendments.md

 ### 10 U.S.C. § 2667

-> in clause (iii), by striking “military department” and inserting “Secretary”
+> in clause (iii), by striking “military department” and inserting “Secretary”;

 | | |
 |---|---|